What is Mylar® Film Made Of?

 Mylar® is one of the world’s most recognized and widely used polyester films.
 Because of its popularity, the term “Mylar” is typically used when referring generally to plastic film.
 However, Mylar® is actually the name of a popular film that belongs to the family of polyester brands from DuPont Teijin FilmsTM.
 Mylar® is a biaxially-oriented polyethylene terephthalate (BoPET), which means it is stretched in two directions giving it exceptional tensile strength.

-Tekra offers Mylar® polyester film in sheets and rolls in a variety of thicknesses (0.5 mil to 14 mil) and widths, and we actively stock several Mylar® film types including:
+Tekra offers Mylar® film rolls and sheets in a variety of thicknesses (0.5 mil to 14 mil) and widths, and we actively stock several Mylar® film types including:

 - Very Clear